Virginia · Off-grid & homestead potential

 Staunton City generally requires a residential building permit, and it enforces county zoning.
 Onsite septic is permitted by Virginia Department of Health (VDH).
 Rules change and cities within the county differ — always confirm with the county before you buy or build.

-A typical home in Staunton City costs about $290k, based on the latest county data.
+Land in Staunton City runs about $7,594 per acre, based on the latest county data.

 Staunton City gets about 40.4" of rain a year, with severe drought in roughly 3.4% of years.